-Terra Flight Aerial Imaging Inc. operates a specially modified, twin engine aerial survey aircraft equipped with a fully digital, Vexcel Falcon MK II aerial mapping sensor.
+Terra Flight Aerial Imaging, Inc. operates a specially modified, twin engine aerial survey aircraft equipped with a fully digital, Vexcel UltraCam Falcon MK II aerial mapping sensor.
 These sensors (or cameras) are installed in the floor of the aircraft mounted on a full gyro-stabilized camera mount.
 Our aircraft operate under FAA FAR Part 91 rules, in restricted category for aerial survey operations.

 During aerial survey operations TFAI operates with a two-man flight crew being a pilot and survey navigator.
 This is both for a safety consideration and a more effective result for aerial survey operations.